kelechionah/darey.io.pbl/Project2.md

 The next is the retrieve data from mysql database with php. firstly connect to mysql console with sudo mysql -p and create a new database.
 Now you create a new user and password and grant him full priveleges on the database.
-Next is to confirm if the new user has the proper permission by logging into the mysql console again, this time, using the customer credentials.
+Next is to confirm if the new user has the proper permission by logging into the mysql console again,this time, using the customer credentials.
 This can be acheived by running mysql -u example_user -p
 Again by running the command mysql> SHOW DATABASES it'll show the output in the image
 <img width="465" alt="lemp 16" src="https://github.com/kelechionah/darey.io.pbl/assets/140612288/11455d19-6edb-4acd-b9c4-3e927a24e3b7">

 Next, create a test table following the commands in this image. when you confirm that you have valid data in your test table, you can exit mysql console by mysql> exit
 <img width="497" alt="lemp 17" src="https://github.com/kelechionah/darey.io.pbl/assets/140612288/15c7d5b8-a0e2-434a-913a-b374ea9ec17c">

 Use your preferred editor to create a php file in your custom web root directory nano /var/www/projectLEMP/todo_list.php
 Type in the following content as seen in this image below.
 Save and exit.
 <img width="481" alt="lemp 18" src="https://github.com/kelechionah/darey.io.pbl/assets/140612288/cf51b47c-00e2-4f93-aad7-aec79dc779b1">

-run you public IP /todo_list.php in your browser and this page showing the content of your to do list should come up.
+Run your public IP /todo_list.php in your browser and this page showing the content of your to do list should come up.
 <img width="325" alt="lemp 19" src="https://github.com/kelechionah/darey.io.pbl/assets/140612288/8ed4bfe8-6ea1-4f70-bcb6-f0aa837a8143">